 Fitbit smartwatches offer a good balance between health and fitness tracking and general smartwatch features.
 Like the Versa 3 and Sense, its premium offerings pack microphones for commanding voice assistants or sending speech-to-text replies to messages.
 Fitbit smartwatches also support a growing list of apps, but this remains one of the platform’s biggest pain points.
 If app functionality is of utmost importance for you, you’ll be better off with a Wear OS smartwatch or another Fitbit alternative.

-While more recent Fitbit smartwatches look similar, they each excel in different ways.
-Thankfully, the products are priced in a stepped manner, so you’ll have little trouble finding a Fitbit smartwatch to match your budget.
+While more recent Fitbit smartwatches look similar, they excel in different ways.
+For runners, a smartwatch with built-in GPS is key.
+Thankfully, both the Sense and Versa 3 include this particular feature.
+However, gym-goers would be happy with any of the models listed below.
+Fitbit products track several activities and sports.
+Thankfully, the products feature a stepped pricing model, so you’ll have little trouble finding a Fitbit smartwatch to match your budget.

 The best Fitbit smartwatches

 - The Fitbit Versa 3 is the best Fitbit smartwatch you can buy.
 It’s a cheaper Fitbit Sense minus a few special sensors.
-In terms of value, you can’t really get a better Fitbit smartwatch.
+You can’t really get a better Fitbit smartwatch in terms of value.

 - The Fitbit Sense is the best Fitbit smartwatch for data lovers.
-If you want to maximize your smartwatch’s health and fitness data output, the Sense is your device.
-It tracks three additional parameters on top of what the Versa 3 offers.
+The Sense is the device if you want to maximize your smartwatch’s health and fitness data output as it tracks three additional parameters on top of what the Versa 3 offers.

 - The Fitbit Versa 2 is the best cheap Fitbit smartwatch.
-It’s getting long in the tooth, but it remains a capable and affordable Fitbit smartwatch.
+It’s no longer the freshest Fitbit smartwatch on the market, but it remains a capable and affordable companion.

 Fitbit Versa 3: The best Fitbit smartwatch

 The Fitbit Sense may be the flagship Fitbit watch, but the Versa 3 is the better value buy.
-It sports a 1.58-inch AMOLED display, a built-in speaker and microphone which can be used during calls, and built-in GPS for runners.
-The Versa 3 also features Fitbit’s second-generation Pure Pulse heart rate tracking tech and an SpO2 sensor.
+It sports a 1.58-inch AMOLED display, a built-in speaker and microphone for calls and voice assistant duties, and packs a built-in GPS for runners.
+The Versa 3 features Fitbit’s second-generation Pure Pulse heart rate sensor and an SpO2 reader.

 So why is the Versa 3 the best Fitbit smartwatch and not the Sense?
 For one, it trades a lower list price for three sensors.
 Beyond these, the Versa 3 is nearly identical to the Sense.
 Realistically, the average user could live without these three sensors, and the Versa 3’s health tracking performance doesn’t suffer without them, either.
-That’s largely why we consider the Versa 3 to be the superior value offering in the Fitbit family.
-By extension, it’s also one of the best smartwatches for Android around right now.
+That’s largely why we consider the Versa 3 the superior value offering in the Fitbit family.
+By extension, it’s also one of the best smartwatches for Android.

 - Decent battery life